desmarais-lab/FDI_IGERT_H/README.md

 # FDI_IGERT_H

 Using ERGM count models to analyze FDI flows.
+Bilateral FDI statistics are from UNCTAD and formatted into dyadic panel data.